 City and International Commercial Litigation

 The team offers the full spectrum of city and international dispute resolution work in domestic and overseas courts.
-The practice comprises complex international (often multi-jurisdictional) commercial disputes that have a UK dimension, and pre-litigation strategic advice and ongoing dispute resolution support for clients with disputes in offshore or other common law jurisdictions.
+The practice is ranked by Legal 500 (2021 edition) and comprises complex international (often multi-jurisdictional) commercial disputes that have a UK dimension, and pre-litigation strategic advice and ongoing dispute resolution support for clients with disputes in offshore or other common law jurisdictions.

 Main Areas Of Practice